mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 *1D reduction*

 #.
+Clear all workspaces in your workspaces list if they are not empty.
+#.
 In ``General, Scale, Event Slice, Sample`` sub-tab, ensure the ``Reduction
    Mode`` is ``All``.
 #.
 In the ``Runs`` tab, under ``Save Options``, select ``Both``, and tick